The Incident (Lost): Flashbacks

-The episode opens with Jacob (Mark Pellegrino) weaving a tapestry inside a temple-like room.
-While eating a fish near the large four-toed statue of Taweret, he is visited by a man in a black shirt (Titus Welliver).
-The man comments on a sailing ship on the horizon, suggesting that Jacob has brought it to the island, and states he will eventually find a "loophole" so he can kill Jacob.
+Jacob (Mark Pellegrino) weaves a tapestry inside a temple-like room.
+While eating a fish near the statue of Taweret, he is visited by a man in black (Titus Welliver).
+The man comments that Jacob has brought the Black Rock to the island and states he will eventually find a loophole so he can kill Jacob.

-In flashbacks, various characters encounter Jacob.
-As a little girl, Kate is visited by Jacob when she is caught shoplifting a lunchbox.
-He pays for it to placate the shopkeeper.
-At age eight, Sawyer is visited shortly after his parents' funeral.
-He has begun writing his letter to the con man "Tom Sawyer", but his pen is out of ink.
+At different points in their lives, various characters encounter Jacob.
+As a child, Kate is visited by Jacob after being caught stealing a lunchbox.
+He pays for it to keep the shopkeeper from calling the police.
+An eight-year old Sawyer is visited after his parents' funeral.
+He has started writing his letter to the con man Tom Sawyer but his pen runs out of ink.
 Jacob gives him a replacement.
-Sayid is visited at the same time that his wife Nadia (Andrea Gabriel) is killed.
-While recovering in a Russian hospital, Ilana is visited by Jacob and he asks for her help.

-After being pushed out of an eighth-story window by his father, Locke apparently dies.
-Jacob arrives and touches him on the shoulder, and Locke reawakens.
-Sun and Jin are visited by Jacob at their wedding and he tells them that their love is special.
-After performing his first solo surgery on a young girl (a story he recounts in "Pilot, Part 1"), Jack tries to buy a chocolate bar from a vending machine, and argues with his father (John Terry) for interrupting him during the surgery.
-Jacob buys the same chocolate bar and gives Jack one.
-Hurley is visited after he is released from prison, between "The Little Prince" and "316".
-Jacob tells him that he may be blessed, and that his ability to see dead people could be a gift.
-He tells Hurley about Flight 316, and leaves a guitar case for Hurley.
+Sayid is visited when his wife Nadia is killed.
+Ilana is visited by Jacob in a Russian hospital, who asks for her help.
+After being pushed out of a window by his father, Locke apparently dies.
+However, when Jacob touches him, Locke comes back to life.
+While visiting Sun and Jin's wedding, Jacob tells them that their love is special.
+After performing his first solo surgery on a young girl, Jack tries to buy a chocolate bar from a vending machine and argues with his father (John Terry) for interrupting him during the surgery.
+Jacob buys the same bar and gives Jack one.
+Hurley is visited after being released from prison.
+Jacob says that Hurley may be blessed, and that his ability to see dead people could be a gift.
+He tells Hurley about Flight 316 and leaves a guitar case for him.
 Jacob makes physical contact with each of the characters in their respective scene, except Ilana.

 In a flashback not featuring Jacob, Juliet's parents tell her that they are getting divorced, claiming they were not meant to be together.